toneflix/laravel-dbconfig/README.md

 -   Support for single and multiple file uploads.
 -   Has `dbconfig()` helper function.
 -   Support for custom tables.
--   Create configurations with `php artisan app:config-create` command.
+-   Create configurations with `php artisan dbconfig:create` command.
 -   Support for Arrays.
 -   Configuration is fully cached.
--   Update config with `php artisan app:config-set` command.
+-   Update config with `php artisan dbconfig:set` command.

 ## Installation